quux00/mybatis-koans/README.md

 # Current Status

+[Andrei Pozolotin](https://github.com/carrot-garden) and I are currently working on some improvements to the koans.
+In particular, Andrei is adding maven integration and the [H2 database](http://www.h2database.com/html/main.html), so you'll be able to do the koans without installing and setting up a database, if that is what you prefer.
+We are leaving this repo intact until our changes are complete and then will merge them into this one.
+We expect the new koans structure to be ready by the end of July.

+**May 2012**

-As of last writing in May 2012, these koans are still in progress and not complete.
+These koans are still in progress and not complete.
 Feel free to grab them and try them out.
 Suggestions for improvements are welcome.

 So far, I have tested them carefully with MyBatis-3.1.1 using PostgreSQL 9.1.3 and MySQL 5.5 on Linux.
 If you try them with other databases or operating systems and have problems, let me know.
 (Suggested patches are welcome.)